WRITING RESIDENCIES IN DOWNTOWN LAS VEGAS

 ABOUT THE RESIDENCY

 Residencies are 2–4 weeks in duration.
 Applications are open to fiction writers, nonfiction writers, poets, screenwriters, playwrights, songwriters, and other creative professionals involved in publishing, such as translators and book designers.
-Preference is given to applicants working on larger projects.
-Residents may have the opportunity to participate in a public event at The Writer’s Block—for example, a workshop or reading; however, this is not a requirement of the residency.
+Preference is given to applicants working on larger projects that are nearing completion.
+Residents may have the opportunity to participate in an activity at The Writer’s Block—for example, a workshop or reading; however, this is not a requirement of the residency.

 Plympton is a literary studio that innovates in digital publishing.
 In addition to Writing Downtown, our project have included Recovering the Classics, the Twitter Fiction Festival, the literary CODEX Hackathon, the Lincoln in the Bardo VR experience for the New York Times, and the Subway library project in New York City.

 THE WRITER'S BLOCK

 The Writer’s Block is a bookstore, coffee shop, children’s creative-writing center, and artificial bird sanctuary.
 It is Southern Nevada’s only independent, general-interest bookstore, and specializes in fiction, current affairs, creative nonfiction, art & design, and children’s books.
 Its Coffee Shop serves coffee, espresso, and tea—as well as an assortment of snacks and pastries.
 It’s also home to a Young Writers’ Workshop, featuring free creative-writing classes for students ages 5–18; in the evening, this space hosts all-ages book clubs, writers’ meet-ups, readings, and more NOTE: During the COVID19 restrictions, the coffeeshop and evening activities are on pause.